epfl-lasa/Icub_Gazebo/plugins/README.md

 ```
 add_subdirectory(showmodelzmp)
 ```
-Also, following line should be included in icub.world (iCub/icub-gazebo/world/icub.world)
+Also, following line should be included in [icub.world](iCub/icub-gazebo/world/icub.world).
 ```
 <plugin name="........." filename="libgazebo_yarp_.........so"/>
 ```